Academy of Sciences of the Soviet Union: Relocation of the organization to Moscow and further development

-In 1934, the Presidium of the Academy and 14 scientific institutes were transferred from Leningrad to Moscow (On April 25, 1934 Vyacheslav Molotov signed the corresponding decree of the Council of People's Commissars of the Soviet Union).
+In 1934, the Presidium of the academy and 14 scientific institutes were transferred from Leningrad (formerly and now St. Petersburg) to Moscow (On April 25, 1934, Vyacheslav Molotov signed the corresponding decree of the Council of People's Commissars of the Soviet Union).
 As Felix Perchenok noted, "the transfer of the Academy of Sciences of the Soviet Union to Moscow – one of the most important steps towards turning it into the headquarters of Soviet science – was carried out in a fire order".

-In 1935, the permanent secretary of the Academy, Vyacheslav Volgin, wrote a letter to Joseph Stalin asking for his release from the position of permanent secretary.
+In 1935, the permanent secretary of the academy, Vyacheslav Volgin, wrote a letter to Joseph Stalin asking for his release from the position of permanent secretary.
 In the letter, he stressed that he alone was doing the difficult work of an indispensable secretary all the time, while other members of the party group only "threw out ideas", sometimes useful, sometimes fantastic.
 For five years in this post, Volgin not only could not continue his scientific work, but could not even read books in his specialty, could not follow the development of his science.
 "Meanwhile", he adds, "I was considered in the well-known narrow field as the best expert on the subject".
-"I’m already 56 years old", Vyacheslav Petrovich continues, "and there is not much time left for science.
+"I'm already 56 years old", Vyacheslav Petrovich continues, "and there is not much time left for science.
 A few more years – and I will not be able to return to science".
 Moreover, in a letter to Stalin, he noted that in the party group, he no longer feels the former positive assessment of his work.
-On August 8, 1935, at a meeting of the Politburo, it was proposed to release Vyacheslav Volgin from the post of permanent secretary of the Academy.
+On August 8, 1935, at a meeting of the Politburo, it was proposed to release Vyacheslav Volgin from the post of permanent secretary of the academy.
 On November 20, 1935, by resolution of the general meeting of the Academy of Sciences of the Soviet Union, he was thanked for his work in the governing bodies of the Academy of Sciences and freed from the duties of an indispensable secretary.
 His place was taken by the former affairs manager of the Council of People's Commissars Nikolai Gorbunov.
 By the decree of the Presidium of the Academy of Sciences of the Soviet Union dated June 26, 1937, this position was abolished altogether, and since that time administrative officers have performed the duties of secretaries.

-On January 1, 1937 in the Academy of Sciences of the Soviet Union was:
+On January 1, 1937, in the Academy of Sciences of the Soviet Union was: